DStageGarage/ABS2SPEED/README.md

 ## Input
 ABS2SPEED should work with various input types.
 Here are tips for setting the input up:
-  1. 3-wire Hall effect sensor
+   ### 1. 3-wire Hall effect sensor
    - sensor with separate power and sigbal output,
    - sometimes used as impulsators in gearboxes,
    - connect signal to "HA" input and ground to "GND"
    - you can power the 5V sensor with the "5V" output,
    - if the outpurt is open-collector type (requires pull-up) set the "MODE" jumper in "PU" position,
    - usually the output square wave will have the low level close to 0V and high level close to 5V, setting the potentiometer "PR1" to about 2.5V should work fine (middle postition, can be measured at the test point "TP1").
-  2. 2-wire Hall effect sensor
+   ### 2. 2-wire Hall effect sensor
    - sensor whith indirect power mixed with output signal,
    - used as ABS sensors on vehicles with a magnetic path or magnetic ring on the wheel hub (for example Fiat Seicento, BMWs),
    - connect the signal/ground wire to "HA",
    - power the sensor with the "10V" output,
    - set the "MODE" jumper in "PD" position to enable indirect power
-     - the range of the output square wave can vary, as a ball park set the potentiometer "PR1" to about 2.5V (middle postition, can be measured at the test point "TP1").
+   - the range of the output square wave can vary, as a ball park set the potentiometer "PR1" to about 2.5V (middle postition, can be measured at the test point "TP1"). setting the potentiometer "PR1" to about 2.5V should work fine (middle postition, can be measured at the test point "TP1").
-  3. VR sensor
+   ### 3. VR sensor
    - variable reluctance sensor,
    - used as ABS sensors on vehicles with a metal crown wheel on the wheel hub,
    - connect one sensor wire to "VR+" input and the other to "GND", sensor is not polarized so usually it won't matter which wire goes where,
    - set the "MODE" jumper in "VR",
    - the amplitude of the output sine whave is frequency (vehicle speed) depependant, therefore it is usually best to look for the zero crossing of the signa by setting the potentiometer "PR1" to about 0V (all the way left, can be measured at the test point "TP1").
-  4. Direct square wave signal
+   ### 4. Direct square wave signal
    - for example for use with speed or tacho signal directly from ECU or other unit,
    - connect the signal to "HA" input and ground to "GND",
    - connect one sensor wire to "VR" input and the other to "GND",
    - if sigal is open-collector type (requires pull-up) set the "MODE" jumper in "PU" position,
    - set the potentiometer "PR1" around the mid point of the signal (can be measured at the test point "TP1"), in usual cases that's either 2.5V (5V signal) or 5V (12V signal like when pull-up is in use).

 When input is setup correctly pulses from the sensor will be indicated by "D4" LED.